ThatOth3rGuy/Sprint-Reviews/docs/plan/ProjectProposal.md

 1. Students
     1. Submit assignments
-    2. Review and provide feedback on assignments from their peers as directed by instructor
+    2. Review and provide feedback on assignments from their peers as directed by the instructor
-    3. View feedback on their own assignments
+    3. View feedback on their assignments
     4. Provide feedback on peer’s contributions in group assignments anonymously
 2. Instructors
     1. Create, manage, and delete classes and related assignments and data.